 The vision of SERI is to be a nationally and internationally recognized center of excellence for STEM education research, contributing to the advancement of STEM education in Indiana and the nation.

 SERI, the STEM Education Research Institute, is an independent center, operated under the auspices of the Office of the Vice Chancellor for Research at IUPUI.
 SERI was founded in November 2012, and presently is run by three co-directors.
 As a sign of its collaborative foundation and goals, the three co-directors were chosen to represent three academic units at IUPUI: the School of Education, the School of Engineering and Technology, and the School of Science.
 Collaboration among these schools is a cornerstone of SERI, and collaboration with external entities is also expected.
-In addition to the three co-directors, SERI currently supports two research associates (one part-time) and one postdoctoral fellow.
-Overall, 2.75 FTE positions are currently filled.
-As SERI develops, we hope to add a second postdoctoral fellow soon, and to search for a full-time Director.
+In addition to the three co-directors, SERI currently supports one SERI fellow, two research associates, three graduate researchers, two undergraduate researchers, and two part-time research assistants.
+SERI will also be adding a new postdoctoral fellow in January 2016.
+SERI is still in the process of identifying its first full-time director.

 Description of Programming

-In its 10 months of operations, SERI has moved to establish partnerships within and beyond the confines of IUPUI.
-The audience is wide ranging, including IUPUI faculty, K12 teachers and administrators, and civic organizations with a focus on education.
-The majority of our projects focus on SERI researchers providing project evaluation services to STEM education programs.
-Internal and external grants support these initiatives, as well as a major effort to provide professional development and research experiences to local HS teachers in mathematics and the sciences.
+In its three years of operations, SERI has moved to establish partnerships within and beyond the confines of IUPUI.
+The audience is wide ranging, including university faculty, K12 teachers and administrators, and civic organizations with a focus on education.
+While much of our work continues to focus on project evaluation services for STEM education programs, SERI researchers have been developing substantial research projects in the realms of STEM teacher professional learning, informal STEM education, problem-based education student outcomes, STEM study abroad programs, workforce development programs, and STEM ethics education.
+Many of these evaluations and projects are funded through internal and external grants; however, some of our current research projects are pilot programs that aim to stimulate future research proposals.
+In collaboration with other campus institutions, SERI was recently awarded an NSF-RET award to deliver and research a teacher professional development program offering nanotechnology research experiences to secondary STEM teachers.
 We are also working to develop a comprehensive database of STEM education initiatives based on our campus.
-Overall, these efforts involve direct collaborations with approximately 80 project directors, faculty members, K12 teachers, and leaders of community-based groups.
+Overall, these efforts involve direct collaborations with over 100 project directors, faculty members, K12 teachers, and leaders of community-based groups.

 Successes and Impacts